frame-lang/frame-docs/getting_started/system.rst

 Systems Engineering methodology broadly divides system aspects into two categories - **structural** and **behavioral**.
-Frame is a **Domain Specific Language (DSL)** focused on defining system behavior in particular and is based on ideas from `UML Statecharts
+Frame is a **Domain Specific Language (DSL)** focused on defining system behavior and is based on ideas from `UML Statecharts
 <https://www.sciencedirect.com/science/article/pii/0167642387900359/>`_.

 Unlike the visual design
-paradigm of Statecharts which anticipated developers would create complex software sysems using visual modeling tools, Frame is a pragmatically textual language with no need for a visual editor.
+paradigm of Statecharts, which anticipated developers would create complex software sysems using visual modeling tools, Frame is a pragmatically textual language.

-However, Frame still provides all the benefits of visual design as it is intrinsically self documenting.
+However, Frame still provides all the benefits of visual software design as it is intrinsically self documenting.
 Using the Framepiler, visual documentation can be generated directly from a Frame system specification (spec).
-This is useful as both an aide during development as well as providing intrinsic documentation of the completed system design.
+This is useful as both an aide during development as well as providing final documentation of the completed system design.

 Although Frame is starting to take the first steps towards being a general purpose programming language, its differentiator from other languages is its introduction of notation specifically related to